AdobeDocs/journey-optimizer.de-DE/help/using/action/consent.md

 * **Consent policy latency**: the delay from the time a consent policy is created or updated to the moment it is applied.
 This can take up to 6 hours
 -->

-### Verwenden von Zustimmungsrichtlinien beim Konfigurieren einer benutzerdefinierten Aktion{#consent-custom-action}
+### Verwenden von Einverständnisrichtlinien beim Konfigurieren einer benutzerdefinierten Aktion{#consent-custom-action}

 Beim Konfigurieren einer benutzerdefinierten Aktion können zwei Felder für die Einverständnisverwaltung verwendet werden.